Skip to main content

 For these companies, this was always the plan for Northern Ireland.
 In 2015, the Dalradian CEO said “I’m not talking about a single mine.
 We are working on building a mine camp here [in Northern Ireland].”

-and stop even more corporations who want to mine, regardless of the damage it does to our health, and to our climate:
+We need her to listen stop even more corporations who want to mine, regardless of the damage it does to our health, and to our climate:

 Updates